airbnb/hypernova/README.md

 ## Get Started

-First you‘ll need to install a few packages: the server, the browser component, and the client.
+First you’ll need to install a few packages: the server, the browser component, and the client.
 For development purposes it is recommended to install either alongside the code you wish to server-render or in the same application.

-From here on out we‘ll assume you‘re using [`hypernova-ruby`](https://github.com/airbnb/hypernova-ruby) and `React` with [`hypernova-react`](https://github.com/airbnb/hypernova-react).
+From here on out we’ll assume you’re using [`hypernova-ruby`](https://github.com/airbnb/hypernova-ruby) and `React` with [`hypernova-react`](https://github.com/airbnb/hypernova-react).

 ### Node